New bell schedules let teens start school later

 The start and end times for all schools that receive regular PSD busing can be found in this pdf document., which will be implemented for the 2019-20 school year.

-Please note that the start and end times for PSD’s choice schools, including Centennial High School, Polaris Expeditionary School, Poudre Community Academy, Poudre Global Academy, and Traut Core Knowledge School, are set independently; therefore, they are not included in the table.
+Please note that the start and end times for PSD’s choice schools, including Centennial High School, Polaris Expeditionary School, Poudre Community Academy, Poudre Global Academy, Kinard Core Knowledge School, and Traut Core Knowledge School, are set independently; therefore, they are not included in the table.
 Also, the projected new start and end times may fluctuate by a couple minutes over the course of the next few months of planning.
-We acknowledge and appreciate that this decision brings with it significant change for families and the community, and we respectfully ask for your patience as we finalize exact start and end times as well as bus route times, in the coming months.

 What's the history behind the Board's decision?